lsst-dm/dmtn-185/index.rst

 What data paths do we have?
 ---------------------------

-The information is known as part of the Task-Level provenance above.
+The information is known as part of the PipelineTask-Level provenance above.

 What is the state of implementation?
 ------------------------------------